peidevs/Event_Resources/Checklist.md

 #### Basic checklist for stuff that can be done in advance

-* obviously, pre-arrange venue, food, speakers
+* obviously, pre-arrange venue, food, speakers, Wifi details
 * does the venue allow minors?
 * if minors attend, someone should stay with them until their rides arrive (?)
 * do the speakers know how much time they have to present?
 * do the speakers have appropriate dongles for the projector?
-* do guest speakers know they can use a projector, and the # of people in attendance?
+* do non-regular speakers know they can use a projector, and the # of people in attendance?
-* who is doing the "dev news" ?
+* who is doing the "dev news" ? who is covering Twitter / pics?
 * who prints the "Hello my name is ..." labels?
 * who is handling door prizes? is Scooter list correct?